Nortank12/deepcool-digital-linux/README.md

 # About
-I have created a small program to replicate the functionality of the original `DeepCool Digital` Windows program.
+This program is meant to replicate the functionality of the original `DeepCool Digital` Windows program and I am gradually adding support to new devices.

-Currently, I have tested it with my AK series cooler and the rest of the devices should be compatible.
-I plan to add support for cases as well, but I am lacking information.

-If you have a different device and can provide some information, please write me an issue.
+If you have a device that has not been added or tested yet, please read the notes below the supported devices.
-If you think you could collaborate, please write an issue so we can get in touch.
+If you think you can collaborate, please write an issue so we can get in touch.

 # Installation
 Simply download the latest [release](https://github.com/Nortank12/deepcool-digital-linux/releases) and run it in the command line.
 You will need root permission to send data to the device.

-I built the binary for `x86_64` architecture and tested on Debian and Gentoo.
-If you encounter any issues, let me know.
+I built the binary for `x86_64` architecture and tested it on Arch, Debian, and Gentoo but it should work on any other Linux distribution.

 ## Supported Devices
 <table>